 In general, you can’t say if something is achievable without factoring all other aspects.
 To understand if your goal is relevant, it must already be specific but you first have to set a timeline to say what can be measured in this time.

-SMART goals take away the excuses like “we'll do it next year” or “it never was achievable anyway.”
-When the time is up, your forced to face the reality.
+SMART goals take away the excuses like “we’ll do it next year” or “it never was achievable anyway.”
+When the time is up, you’re forced to face the reality.
 The good news is, that if you failed you get a clear overview of what you must to better next time.

 Implementing Smart as a team-wide or company-wide policy has many perks.
 Having your employees think about what they can realistically do and supporting them with it, increases their engagement and motivation.
 If they know, they are not expected to do something impossible, they are more focused and goal-oriented.
 And also, they know their leader has a plan.